mdietrichstein/tensorflow-open_nsfw/README.md

 __create_predict_request.py__

 Takes an input image and spits out an json file suitable for prediction requests to a Open NSFW Model deployed on [Google Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/prediction-overview) (`gcloud ml-engine predict`).

-### Caveats

-#### Image loading differences

-The classification results sometimes differ more and sometimes less from the original caffe implementation, depending on the image loader and input image.
-I haven't been able to figure out the cause for this yet.
-Any help on this would be appreciated.